M.R.P. Exit Project Options

 Note: Some students record their defense to capture the conversation for future use when making final edits.

-At least one week prior to the defense date, complete a Schedule of Examination Request form (visit the Academic Forms page to fill out).
+At least one week (7 days minimum) prior to the defense date, complete a Schedule of Examination Request form (visit the Academic Forms page to fill out).